gclaussn/ssg/docs/src/pages/site-structure.md

 **node_modules/**

-Optional directory, which provides node packages installed via `ssg install` when specified in `site.yaml` or via [npm](https://www.npmjs.com/) when specified in a `package.json`.
+Optional directory, which provides Node packages installed via `ssg install` when specified in `site.yaml` or via [npm](https://www.npmjs.com/) when specified in a `package.json`.
 <br />
 <br />